g0hww/gr-kx3/README.md

 and more here:
 http://www.g0hww.net/2012/11/more-buttons-in-gr-kx3-more-bugs-too.html.

-It uses pulseaudio for the soundcard I/Q input, so when it is running, run Pulse Audio Volume Control and choose the correct soundcard for the stereo I/Q input from the KX3.
+It uses pulseaudio for the soundcard I/Q input, so when gr-kx3 is running, run Pulse Audio Volume Control and choose the correct soundcard for the stereo I/Q input from the KX3.
 For me, the application appears on the Redcording tab, as